-Your child has now turned 18 and you run down to the courthouse to request a termination of support — only to find it’s not as easy as you thought it would be.
+You’ve been paying child support for years.
+Your child turns 18, and you run down to the courthouse to request a termination of support … only to find it’s not as easy as you thought it would be.
+But why?

 There are several reasons why a parent may be on the hook to pay child support past age 18.

 Your child is still in high school (full-time).

 Your obligation continues until your child graduates, becomes self-supporting, or turns 19 years old, whichever comes first.

 If you are paying by earnings assignment, make an effort to schedule a termination date.
 This can help prevent you from having to pay long after your obligation ends.
 The process to terminate a wage garnishment is slow and can result in a significant overpayment that, quite frankly, is often never repaid.

 Your obligation to pay child support arrearage will continue until and unless you have an agreement with the custodial parent or a court order.